 - Placement of standard cleaning equipment and spill kits

 - First concern areas such as food preparation surfaces and areas such as walkways and public areas that should be kept particularly clean and clear

 - The proper use of cleaning materials

-- A big roll of absorbent paper towel or equivalent
+- A big roll of absorbent paper towel

 - Rubbish sack or similar for waste materials

 - A suitable disinfectant cleaner or spray (which kind will depend on your circumstances)

 - Usually there will be some sort of absorbent substance to spread on spills.
 Sand or similar is the usual choice

 Equipment, Surfaces & Footfall Areas